AdobeDocs/campaign-standard.en/help/administration/using/about-configuration-guidelines.md

 snippet: y
 ---

-# About configuration guidelines{#campaign-standard-network-endpoints}
+# About configuration guidelines{#about-configuration-guidelines}

 This section regroups the various configuration guidelines for Adobe Campaign Standard.

-Find out which browsers are compatible with Campaign Standard as well as the different tablet operating systems.
+Find out which browsers are compatible with Campaign Standard as well as the different supported operating systems for tablets.

 Also learn about the different endpoints used in Campaign Standard.